psuryan/psuryan.github.io/_posts/2020-12-05-Tiddlywiki.md

 It is a single HTML file with no additional dependencies after all!
 But don't let that simplicity fool you - it is packed with [features](https://tiddlywiki.com/#Features) from audio support to encryption.
 And then there are [tons of](https://tiddlywiki.com/static/Plugins.html) [plugins](https://tid.li/tw5/plugins.html) contributed by the community.
-When compared to the [many](https://getnotion.com/) [paid](https://roamresearch.com/) solutions for knowledge organization, it quite powerful but costs nothing!
+When compared to the [many](https://getnotion.com/) [paid](https://roamresearch.com/) solutions for knowledge organization, it is quite powerful but costs nothing!
 Getting started with Tiddlywiki could be quite changing.
 But [this YouTube video tutorial](https://youtu.be/ZMGpAW0z_Bo) is very helpful.

 You can also use the Tiddlywiki for collaborative editing using the awesome [TiddlyServer](https://arlen22.github.io/tiddlyserver/) project.
 There are docker wrappers available such as [this one](https://github.com/djmaze/tiddlywiki-docker).